 Q: Is Riyadh safe?

 A: I think that Riyadh is mostly safe, but of course there will be certain areas where you wouldn’t want to venture.
 I think these are mostly to the south of the city.
 However, I think that many Saudis also avoid going there, just because these are older areas of town and there’s really no reason to go there anyway.
 I should also point out that given the restrictions on mobility, it is highly unlikely that a woman on her own will encounter those areas anyway.
-As I mentioned above, a woman cannot drive so she will always be escorted, either by her driver or other male escort.
+As I mentioned above, a woman cannot drive, so she will always be escorted, either by her driver or another male escort.
 For both men and women, it’s not like you can just walk around wherever you want and there is no public transportation system to speak of, so it’s not like you would even ‘accidentally’ stroll or take the wrong bus/train into a shady neighbourhood.